 MCRS partners with various agencies and community organizations to help meet the needs of refugee claimants who pass through our doors.
 Our work is primarily in the refugee claim process, and we work with community partners who provide support with personal care, housing, employment, computer access, schooling and other settlement needs.

 - Welcome Home is a refugee housing community supported by Ray of Hope Inc. As a Christian ministry, Welcome Home desires to provide a ‘welcome home’ to those who have been forced to flee their homeland due to war, persecution and oppression.
-They provide refugee claimants with housing within a supportive community.
+They are an essential partner of MCRS that provides refugee claimants with housing within a supportive community.